VenturaNotes/Knowledge/- Topics/macFUSE.md

 -   **#question Would VeraCrypt be an example?**
     Yes, VeraCrypt is an excellent example.
 VeraCrypt is free and open-source disk encryption software that can create encrypted virtual disk drives (containers) or encrypt entire partitions/storage devices.
 On macOS (and Linux), VeraCrypt can utilize FUSE to mount these encrypted containers or partitions, making their contents accessible as a regular file system.

--   **#question What is FUSE?**
-    FUSE stands for **Filesystem in Userspace**.
-It's a software interface for Unix-like operating systems that allows non-privileged users to create their own file systems without needing to modify the operating system's kernel code.
-It provides a bridge between the kernel's file system interface and a user-space program that implements the actual file system logic.
-This enables developers to create file systems for virtually any data source, making them appear as regular directories or drives.

 -   **#question Which cloud storage solutions do this?**
     Several cloud storage solutions use FUSE or similar kernel extensions to integrate with macOS: